dbojan/python-azure-ocr/README.md

 ### What is it:

 Command line tool to use ocr from azure cloud.
-You need free azure account.
+You need free azure account, and python.

 You can use azure 12 months for free, then you have to pay $1 for 1000 images.
 You **must move to** pay as you go (basic supscription - $0) after first month.
 Be careful not to go over free amount of units.